Mini-bull, tired bear, or something in-between

-NEW YORK/SAN FRANCISCO, March 27 (Reuters) - Investors could be forgiven for doing a double-take: Wait, we’re back in a bull market?
+NEW YORK/SAN FRANCISCO (Reuters) - Investors could be forgiven for doing a double-take: Wait, we’re back in a bull market?

 The Dow Jones Industrial Average’s surge of over 20% from its coronavirus-induced recent low this week, by one definition used on Wall Street, suggests a new bull market.
 The surge came on hopes a $2 trillion stimulus measure would flood the country with cash in a bid to counter the economic impact of the intensifying pandemic.